-Estimating intangible benefits is a challenging exercise by nature and different methodologies are generally used to assess them, nevertheless EY reported that the approach used by GO is reasonable and in line with international practice.
+Estimating intangible benefits is a challenging exercise by nature and different methodologies are generally used to assess them.
+Nevertheless EY reported that the approach used by GO was reasonable and in line with international practice.

-The value of the intangible benefits amounting to €201,426 would be deducted from the other USO components.
+The value of the intangible benefits for the USO claim for funding to be deducted from the USO costs amounted to $\pounds 201,426$ .